Free Fitness / Fat Loss / Weight Loss / Exercise Information Resource

 1 cup of plain yogurt – 150

-Calories in Fat
+Fat

 It is estimated that one gram of fat contains about 9 calories.
 The calories contained in fat are twice the amount of calories in carbohydrates and proteins.
 Hence, all fatty foods are regarded as bad.
 In fact, diet with low calorie would be generally low in fat.
 Among the food items that are high in fat and calories are brandy butter, butterkist popcorn, cheese cheddar, egg, coconut oil, corn oil, and fast food items.

-Calories in Proteins
+Proteins

 In this case, one gram of protein consists of about 4 calories.
 Intake of protein-enriched food is highly essential for the proper functioning of muscles, which in turn are sometimes acknowledged as the fat furnace, since they have capability to balance the metabolism rates.
 Further, protein foods are also effective to balance the blood sugar level.
 According to certain studies, on overage, a woman requires about 80 -100 grams of protein per day.
 For men, it is about 100-150 grams per day.